 This course provides students with an opportunity to gain experience in research methods.
 The course consists of a self-study topic in which students engage with particular staff members about a research topic of interest, and learn how to develop the research problem statement, aim and objectives.
-The student learns how to perform literature reviews, development appropriate research
+The student learns how to perform literature reviews, development appropriate research methods, conduct the research, and write a report.
+The course will have a strong focus on research methodology and skills development (writing and presenting, data collection and analysis).

-Course Description: Ecology, Environment, and Conservation IIA wwbiology, including theory, legislation and conservation needs and threats in the 21st century.
+Course Description: Ecology, Environment, and Conservation IIA